Kuehne + Nagel: Further expansion: 1990s – 2000

+2000 to present

-In the early 2000s, KN got a foothold in the Asia Pacific contract logistics market, when it forged a strategic alliance with Singapore-based SembCorp Logistics.
-In 2001, it acquired USCO Logistics Inc. - a warehouse-based logistics service provider based in Hamden, Connecticut, for US$300 million.
-KN and SembCorp chose to follow different strategic paths in 2004, and ended their strategic partnership.
+In the early 2000s, Kuehne + Nagel got a foothold in the Asia Pacific contract logistics market, when it forged a strategic alliance with Singapore-based SembCorp Logistics.
+In 2001, it acquired USCO Logistics Inc. – a warehouse-based logistics service provider based in Hamden, Connecticut, for US$300 million.
+Kuehne + Nagel and SembCorp chose to follow different strategic paths in 2004, and ended their strategic partnership.

-In October 2007, the board of KN appointed Reinhard Lange as the successor to CEO Klaus Herms, effective June 2009 to ensure a smooth handover.
+In October 2007, the board of Kuehne + Nagel appointed Reinhard Lange as the successor to CEO Klaus Herms, effective June 2009 to ensure a smooth handover.
 The succession plan was similar to the SAP's 2007 CEO transition plan from Henning Kagermann to Léo Apotheker, which received praise in the media.

 In 2012, Kuehne + Nagel acquired the business contracts of Canada's Perishables International Transportation (PIT) to expand into global fresh and frozen foods network.

-In September 2013, Kuehne + Nagel agreed to merge its railfreight business with VTG to form VTG Rail Logistics, which would be Europe's largest private railfreight business when it starts operations in 2014.
+In September 2013, Kuehne + Nagel agreed to merge its rail freight business with VTG to form VTG Rail Logistics, which would be Europe's largest private rail freight business when it started operations in 2014.

 In April 2014, Kuehne + Nagel International was fined $3.1 million for its part in a freight forwarding cartel case brought by the Commerce Commission.
 Kuehne + Nagel was the last defendant in the seven-year investigation involving six firms, who referred to themselves as the "Gardening Club" and used horticultural code to discuss anti-competitive practices among them.
-The regulator's investigation uncovered emails that referred to agreed surcharges as "the new price for asparagus for the forthcoming season" or "the price of marrows".

-In June 2020 the 2021 Rugby League World Cup announced that Kuehne + Nagel would become the official Logistics Partner of the tournament, providing logistics services, including requirements for all of the 61 matches across the men’s, women’s and wheelchair tournaments, all 32 participating teams, and the fulfilment of warehousing and storage needs.
+In June 2020 the 2021 Rugby League World Cup announced that Kuehne + Nagel would become the official Logistics Partner of the tournament.
+Three years later, the company became the logistics partner of the British Olympic Association, which is why it took over logistics services for the 2024 Summer Olympics in Paris.

+In November 2023 Kuehne + Nagel acquired Farrow, a customs broker out of Ontario, Canada.
+Farrow will be fully owned by Kuehne + Nagel in early 2024.

+In January 2024, Palestine Action vandalized the Kuehne + Nagel office in Milton Keynes, England by smashing windows and spraying the building with paint.
+Palestine Action said they targeted the company because it was assisting the delivery of weapons to Israel.

+During that same month, Kuehne + Nagel acquired a 51% stake in IMC Logistics, the largest marine drayage company in the United States.

+Public processing of the company's history and commemoration

+Since Klaus Michael Kühne and the company Kuehne + Nagel refused to remember the Jews his company robbed during the Holocaust, a citizens' initiative was founded in Bremen.
+The Bremen editorial team of Die Tagezeitung launched an initiative in 2015 in close coordination with the Jewish community of Bremen and against resistance of political officials.
+The initiative wanted the company to commemorate its crimes between 1933 and 1945 with a memorial in front of its newly built headquarters.
+The core of the conflict was how close the memorial could be to the headquarters.
+Finally in 2022 a memorial on public ground, 150m from Kuehne + Nagel was inaugurated on the shore of the Weser River.